aws-samples/using-amazon-ebs-elastic-volumes-with-oracle-databases/using-amazon-ebs-elastic-volumes-with-oracle-databases-part-1-introduction/Readme.md

-This sample demonstrates how to use elastic volumes to increase the database storage and change the IOPS provisioned without an impact on database availability or performance.
+This sample demonstrates how to use elastic volumes to increase the database storage or change the IOPS provisioned without an impact on database availability or performance.
 This focuses on Oracle databases that do not use a Logical Volume Manager (LVM) for database storage management.